bretsw/bretsw.github.io/content/cv.md

 ### Contracts and Grants Pending

-Myers, J., Ecton, W. G., Fendler, R., Grace, C., & Staudt Willet, K. B. (Jul 2023).
-Project EVIDENT: Evaluating Visual Information and Data to Enhance oNline Thinking.
-Submitted to USDOEd American History and Civics-National Activities grant.
-Total requested: $320,584. *I would serve as a co-PI on this grant project.*

 Staudt Willet, K. B. (Jul 2024).
-NSF CAREER: STEM Teachers’ Context-Aware Self-Teaching Developed Through Intensive Events.
+NSF CAREER: Science Teachers Developing Context-Aware Self-Teaching Through Intensive Events.
 Submitted to National Science Foundation.
-Total requested: $___. *I would serve as the solo PI on this grant project.*
+Total requested: $898,603. *I would serve as the solo PI on this grant project.*

 ### Contracts and Grants Denied

 - Frank, K., Maroulis, S., Xu, R., Rosenberg, J. M., Saw, G., Lin, Q., & Staudt Willet, K. B. (Jan 2024).
 IES: Sensitivity Analysis for Statistical Advances that Inform Evidence Use and Knowledge Mobilization.
 Submitted to Institute for Education Sciences.
 Total requested: $898,387. *I was a co-PI for this grant proposal.*
+- Myers, J., Ecton, W. G., Fendler, R., Grace, C., & Staudt Willet, K. B. (Jul 2023).
+Project EVIDENT: Evaluating Visual Information and Data to Enhance oNline Thinking.
+Submitted to USDOEd American History and Civics-National Activities grant.
+Total requested: $320,584. *I was a co-PI on this grant proposal.*
 - Staudt Willet, K. B. (Oct 2019).
 NAEd/Spencer Dissertation Fellowship: Into the Edu-verse: Early-Career Educators Seeking Induction Support on Social Media.
 Submitted to the National Academy of Education.
 Total requested $27,500. *I was the PI for this grant proposal.*
 - Staudt Willet, K. B. (Jul 2023).
 NSF CAREER: Developing STEM Teachers' Culturally Affirming Self-Teaching (CAST) Through a Mobile Game.
 Submitted to National Science Foundation.
 Total requested: $870,598. *I was the PI for this grant proposal.*
 - Staudt Willet, K. B., Kim, A., & Xue, H. (Sep 2022).
 SEED: Leveling Up the Self-Directed Learning of Early Career Black Game Developers.
 Submitted to Florida State University, Council on Research and Creativity.
 Total requested $62,150. *I was the PI for this grant proposal.*